-Layers of fudge, fresh bananas, and banana pudding make this Fudge Bottom Banana Cream Pie a delicious ending to any meal.
+Layers of fudge, fresh bananas, and banana pudding make this Fudge Bottom Banana Cream Pie the best dessert to end any meal with.

-Another new thing in this house that everyone has to adjust to is ceramic tile floors.
-The last few houses we have lived in have had a laminate type flooring.
+Another new thing in this house that everyone is adjusting to is the ceramic tile floor.
+The last few houses we have lived in have had laminate flooring or carpet.

 Let’s just say the glassware in our home needs to beware!